 Contract Balances - Timing differences among revenue recognition may result in contract assets or liabilities.
-Contract liabilities on the accompanying combined balance sheet related to the nonrefundable community fee and prepaid resident revenue totaled \$384,294 and \$111,119 respectively, as of December 31, 2021 and is recorded as deferred revenue on the combined balance sheet.
-There were no contract assets as of December 31, 2021.
+Contract liabilities on the accompanying combined balance sheet related to the nonrefundable community fee and prepaid resident revenue totaled \$61,462 and \$316,105 respectively, as of December 31, 2022 and is recorded as deferred revenue on the combined balance sheet.
+There were no contract assets as of December 31, 2022.

 Resident Accounts Receivable, Net - Receivables from residents, insurance companies, and third party contractual agencies are recorded at regular resident service rates, net of estimated contractual adjustments.
 Contractual adjustments are estimated based on the terms of third party insured contracts and arrangements.
 Adequate allowances are provided for doubtful accounts and other uncertainties.
 Credit losses have historically been within management's expectations.
-Net accounts receivable was \$460,723 as of December 31, 2021.
-Accounts receivable are stated in the amount management expects to collect from outstanding balances.
-Management provides for probable uncollectible amounts through a charge to earnings and a credit to the allowance for doubtful accounts based on its assessment of individual accounts.
-Balances still outstanding after management has used reasonable collection efforts are written off through a charge to the allowance for doubtful accounts and a credit to accounts receivable.
-Allowance for doubtful accounts was \$2,027 as of December 31, 2021.
+Accounts receivable is stated in the amount management expects to collect from outstanding balances.